 Once again, I’ve paired up some of the wines I tasted this week with recipes from Just a Taste.
 Next week we’ll head southeast to explore the classic wines of Italia!

 Just a Taste Recipes + Wine Pairings:

-- Whole Wheat Gnocchi with Wild Mushroom Sauce + Meursault, Premier Cru, Joseph Drouhin 2007 ($85 – pricey, but worth the splurge!)
+- Homemade Gnocchi with Kale Pesto + Meursault, Premier Cru, Joseph Drouhin 2007 ($85 – pricey, but worth the splurge!)